Karyopharm Therapeutics Inc. (KPTI) Stock: A SWOT Analysis

 JP Morgan gave a rating of “Neutral” to KPTI, setting the target price at $8 in the report published on February 09th of the previous year.

-During the last 5 trading sessions, KPTI fell by -6.90%, which changed the moving average for the period of 200-days by -48.16% in comparison to the 20-day moving average, which settled at $3.22.
-In addition, Karyopharm Therapeutics Inc. saw -4.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KPTI rose by +20.99%, which changed the moving average for the period of 200-days by -28.73% in comparison to the 20-day moving average, which settled at $3.33.
+In addition, Karyopharm Therapeutics Inc. saw 15.29% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading